gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 These security features are sometimes used by attackers to run malicious code out of sight of the main page.

 # Anything to look out for?
 Iframes aren’t a simple technology, and using them has both performance and development costs.

 The performance cost comes from having the browser create this entirely new webpage inside of an existing webpage, increasing the page’s overall memory footprint.

 Plus, since it runs on the same thread, anything it does can stall the main page, depriving it of resources.

 There are also specific kinds of bugs that can only happen if you’re trying to run code in both an iframe and the main page.
-Doing so is quite tricky, and the browser will actually let you screw up your web environment in terrible ways.
+Doing so is quite tricky, and the browser actually lets you screw up your web environment in terrible ways.

 # Use-cases
 Let's take a broad look at the different ways iframes are used.

 ## Embeds
 An embed is a component from one site that’s integrated into another site.
 An embed can be any kind of component, whether interactive or not, including:

 - A video player